ceejbot/registry-design-patterns/slides.md

 # [fit] Decomposing Systems into __Modules__"
 # [fit] — D. L. Parnas, 1972

-^ This is a pretty cool paper.
+^ One of you should look this up & tweet a link to it on the npmcamp hashtag.
 The example he works through is very 1972, but you get the idea from it.

 ---